-It is the department policy that faculty will meet with a student individually when requested by the student.
-Spouses, parents, and/or significant others are not to be present during these meetings unless the faculty has previously agreed / been notified of such a meeting.
+It is the Department's policy that faculty meets with a student individually when requested by the student.
+Spouses, parents, and/or significant others are not to be present during these meetings unless the student has previously complied with the related University's policies and procedures.